Nipsu24/42_inception/README.md

 ## Project details
 For each of the 3 containers Dockerfiles and scripts/config files ensure the build of the respective container and the set-up and configuration of the applications.
 By utelising docker-compose, a communication network among the containers is established with a clear dependency/build hierarchy (mariadb > wordpress > nginx).
 The project was built and run entirely in a virtual machine on Alpine.
+In the mariadb container, a database for the wordpress application is created.
+The wordpress container and its application have access to this database and can store respective information such as user details or content changes (user posts).
+The wordpress application in turn serves the nginx server with regard to php file requests, other site requests are handled by nginx straight away.

 ## Requirements
 - docker and docker-compose installed